-Minimum and Maximum Unassigned Fund Balance Reserve Levels: Based on industry best practices, a target range for the General Fund reserves is no less than 17% of expenditures and up to 35%, depending upon identified risk factors.
-For Enterprise Funds, the target for working capital should never be less than 45 days of annual operating expenses or other working capital needs of the enterprise fund.
+The objective of the City's Fund Balance Reserve Policy (Resolution 2015-56) was to establish adequate levels of fund balance reserve to mitigate risks and provide a back-up for revenue shortfalls.
+Industry best practices were used in establishing fund balance reserve levels including a target range for General Fund Operating Reserves and Emergency Reserves (Unassigned Fund Balance) of a combined total of no less than 17% of expenditures and up to 35%, depending upon identified risk factors.
 The goal of the Policy is to maintain reserves at or near the maximum end of the range.
-If the unassigned fund balance reserve falls below 75% of the maximum, action will be required to increase the unassigned fund balance reserve to at least 75% over a five to seven year period.
-If the unassigned fund balance reserve falls to below 50% of the range, a more aggressive plan will need to be implemented to return the unassigned fund balance reserve to a range between 75% and 100% of the maximum within a three to five year period.
+If the Unassigned Fund Balance reserve falls below 75% of the maximum, action will be required to increase the Unassigned Fund Balance reserve to at least 75% over an agreed upon specified number of years.
+If the Unassigned Fund Balance reserve falls below 50% of the range, a more-aggressive plan will need to be implemented to return the Unassigned Fund Balance reserve to a range between 75% and 100% of the maximum within a specified period of time.